Nuitka/Nuitka-website/pages/roadmap.rst

    binary name what it is.
 There will be one big binary with the ability to run each program.

-   The CMD file which is part of the next release, demonstrates that it's possible to load the CPython DLL from another directory.
+   The CMD file for accelerated mode, demonstrates that it's possible to load the CPython DLL from another directory.
 We can leverage that approach and produce CMD files that will call the binary in the right fashion.

    I believe we can make it so that all the scripts will still think of themselves as ``__main__`` for the ``__name__`` during their